bocoup/web-platform-contribution-guide/src/governance.rst

 The people working on CSS decided at some point that each CSS technology should have levels.
 CSS 1 was the beginning.
 Both CSS1 and CSS2 were monolithic specifications defining all of CSS features at that level.
-After CSS2, the CSSWG started modularizing the specification by technology.
+After CSS2, the CSS WG started modularizing the specification by technology.
 New specifications that built on top of CSS2 technologies became modules at level 3.
 Then all new CSS technologies that got started after CSS2 started with level 1.
 So some CSS technologies are at level 1 (e.g., CSS Variables Level 1) while others are at level 5 (e.g., Media Queries Level 5) at the time of this writing.
 For this reason, we don’t talk about "CSS3" or "CSS4".
 We use the general term "CSS" and refer to individual technologies at their different levels.